This post may contain affiliate links. Please read our disclosure policy.

 Once your slow cooker chickpeas are cooked to perfection, consider one of these ways of using them.

-- Add to Salad: Putting a few tablespoons of these chickpeas in a salad will give it a pop in taste and make the salad more hearty and healthy.
+- Add to Salad: Add a few tablespoons of these chickpeas to a salad for a pop of flavor and added heartiness and healthiness.
 These taste much better on a salad than canned chickpeas.
+If you are making a fresh salad with garbanzo beans, also make my easy slow cooker beets!

 - As a Side Dish: From chicken to beef, chickpeas like these make a great side option.
 They can be left as is.